-As of March 31, 2011, our pension plan had assets with a fair value that was less than the benefit obligation under the plan.
-We contributed \$21 million to the pension plan in 2010.
-We expect to contribute \$26 million to the pension plan in 2011 (\$8.5 million was contributed in the first quarter of 2011).
-The final determination of pension plan contributions for future periods is subject to multiple variables, most of which are beyond our control, including further changes to the fair value of pension plan assets and changes in actuarial assumptions (in particular the discount rate used in determining the benefit obligation).
+As of September 30, 2011, our pension plan had assets with a fair value that was less than the benefit obligation under the plan.
+We contributed \$26 million to the pension plan in 2011 (with no further contributions planned for the fourth quarter of 2011).
+We expect to contribute a total of \$176 million (or \$44 million per year) to the pension plan in the period 2012 through 2015.
+Our estimate of pension plan contributions in this period increased significantly during the third quarter of 2011 (from the previous estimate of \$110 million) due to a decline in the fair value of pension plan assets and a decrease in the discount rate used in determining the benefit obligation.
+The final determination of pension plan assets and changes in actuarial assumptions (in particular the discount rate used in determining the benefit obligation).